 Mualuka has successfully grown all of the different varieties of vegetable seeds that we have provided to him which do not normally grow there.
 As a few examples, Honey Dew melons, cantaloupe, and Kabocha squash.
 With help from SEEDS, Mualuka has planted Moringa trees and built raised beds to combat drought or flooding that may occur in his area.
 For more of the wonderful things Mwauluka has done go to http://sendseedstoafrica.org/interpreters-chickens/.

-Mr. Njamba Kazaka: is the second assistant manager we have recruited in Kalabo.
+Mr. Njamba Kazaka: is our newest manager in Kaoma.
 Njamba was born and raised in rural Barotseland on a farm run by his family near Kalabo.
-Njamba graduated from Kalabo High School and is a valuable asset to SEEDS-Kalabo.
+Njamba graduated from Kalabo High School and is a valuable asset to SEEDS-Kaoma as he has just acquired a 30 hectare farm there .
 The soil is much different in this area compared to Mongu so we are able to grow different crops that in Mongu.
-Njamba is also presently furthering his education around agriculture, animal husbandry (cattle & pigs), fish farming, crop production, horticulture, (pomology growing fruit), farm engineering, communication skills, entrepreneurship, computer and soil science at the Kaoma Youth Resource Centre Zambia.
-SEEDS is happy to sponsor such a fine, hard working student.
+Njamba was trained in agriculture, animal husbandry (cattle & pigs), fish farming, crop production, horticulture (pomology growing fruit), farm engineering, communication skills, entrepreneurship, computer and soil science at the Kaoma Youth Resource Centre Zambia.
+SEEDS is happy to sponsor such a fine, hard working young man.
 All the best Njamba!

-SEEDS has many volunteers in Canada who save seeds, unused utility envelopes, washed out milk bags and seeds.
-We are very thankful for their help and cannot put all of their pictures on this page but here is a picture of some of our volunteers from our “African Dinner Benefit” held at our local Royal Canadian Legion on Sept.28,2013.
+SEEDS has many volunteers in Canada who save seeds, unused utility envelopes, washed out milk bags.
+We are very thankful for their help and cannot put all of their pictures on this page but here is a picture of our Charity shop with students from a local public school who visited us.